godzilla-reject/fobb/100 Utilities/110 Reference Notes/112 Pads/Notepad.md

 	- Secondary and Tertiary Weapons
 		- 1 from each Weight Class
 		- Alternatively, you can unlock a "super move" instead of a new weapon.
-- Playtest 2 Content
-	- Full Character Creation
-	- Trait Tests
-		- 2x Primary Attribute tests.
-			1. A simple test.
-			2. A complex test with 1 type of modifier.
-		- 2x Secondary Attribute tests.
-			1. A simple test.
-			2. A complex test with 2 types of modifiers.
-		- 2x Skill tests.
-			1. A simple test.
-			2. A complex test with 3 types of modifiers.

 # Difficulty

 | Difficulty Level | Target Number |